HubBucket-Team/gdc-docs/docs/Visualization_Documentation/GeneEntity.md

 * __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference genome and tumor sample.
 * __Type:__ A general classification of the mutation
 * __Consequences:__ The amino acid change in the gene is displayed here
-* __# Affected Cases:__ The number of affected cases, expressed as the number per project and the number across all projects.
+* __# Affected Cases:__ The number of affected cases, expressed as number across all projects.
+Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project.
 * __Impact:__ A classification of the biological impact of this mutation
-* __Annotations:__ Displays icons that link to the Cancer Hotspots and OncoKB resources for the mutation if available (XXX PROBABLY REMOVE THIS XXX)
-* __Survival Analysis:__ Choose the graph symbol to display a survival curve for cases that have this mutation.